top of page

 Over time, these restrictions become self-perpetuating: the less a joint moves, the more the surrounding muscles tighten, and the harder it becomes to restore full function.
 That’s where chiropractic adjustments come in—to break the cycle and restore healthy motion.

-How an Adjustment Is Performed
+How A Chiropractic Adjustment Is Performed

-muscles), a passive range of motion (the additional range of motion achieved by putting additional pressure on the joint), and a paraphysiological space (the point where a joint can move passively beyond its normal range of motion, but before reaching the point of potential tissue damage).
+All joints have an active range of motion (the range of motion you achieve by contracting muscles), a passive range of motion (the additional range of motion achieved by putting additional pressure on the joint), and a paraphysiological space (the point where a joint can move passively beyond its normal range of motion, but before reaching the point of potential tissue damage).

 A chiropractic adjustment is performed by bringing the targeted joint to the end of its passive range of motion and then performing a gentle thrust to bring the joint into the paraphysiological space.